OGGM/oggm/docs/input-data.rst

 The default directories have been generated with the default parameters of the current stable OGGM version and combinations hereof.
-If you want to change some of the these parameters, you *may* have to do a run from scratch using the :ref:`rawdata`.
+If you want to change some of these parameters, you *may* have to start a run from a lower processing level.
 Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (we provide example use cases below).